Long COVID and Your Gut: When Bloating Started After Infection

 Altered gut microbiome.
 COVID shifts which bacteria live in your gut and in what proportions.
 Some of those shifts persist long after the acute infection clears.
 The ecosystem that ferments what you eat is not the same one you had before.

 Low-grade inflammation of the gut lining.
 The virus can infect gut cells directly through ACE2 receptors.
-Some studies have found viral RNA or proteins persisting in gut tissue in a subset of patients, and Johns Hopkins researchers have reported inflammatory signaling that continues beyond the acute infection in at least some cases (Johns Hopkins Medicine, 2024).
-Low-grade inflammation is one of the leading candidate mechanisms for post-infectious IBS in general.
+Some studies have found viral RNA or proteins persisting in gut tissue in a subset of patients, and Johns Hopkins researchers have reported inflammatory signaling that continues beyond the acute infection in at least some cases.
+Low-grade inflammation is one of the leading candidate mechanisms for post-infectious IBS in general, and it plugs directly into visceral hypersensitivity.

 Gut-nerve signaling changes.
 The enteric nervous system is the network of nerves lining your digestive tract.
 It talks to your brain constantly through the vagus nerve.
 A plausible piece of the post-COVID picture is disruption to that signaling, which would help explain why post-COVID GI symptoms often look a lot like classic gut-brain-axis IBS (gut-brain connection in IBS).